meteor/meteor/content/security.md

 <h2 id="httpheaders">HTTP Headers</h2>

-HTTP headers can be used to improve the security of apps, although these are not a silver bullet, they will assist developers in mitigating more common attacks.
+HTTP headers can be used to improve the security of apps, although these are not a silver bullet, they will assist users in mitigating more common attacks.

 <h4 id="helmet">Recommended: Helmet</h4>